-5.9 Harmful behaviour by other children
+5.9 Harmful behaviour by other children (Peer on Peer Abuse)

 Children may be harmed by other children or young people.
 Staff will be aware of the harm caused by bullying and will use the School's Anti-bullying procedures where necessary.